 Compass offers a unique mix of active learning, mentoring and specialist advice depending on which strand is right for you.
 Participants can learn about; finance, marketing, entrepreneurship, branding, selling effectively, and more.
 Creating occasions to cultivate networks is an essential feature of Compass.
 Through the residential course and mentoring sessions, Compass will encourage a forum for shared learnings and critical discourse.

-The Next Generation and Emerging Makers strands will run once a year with a dedicated cohort of makers working through the programme together.
-Select workshops from the Next Generation and Emerging Makers strands will also be open to the wider maker community to attend.
+The Next Generation and Emerging Maker strands will run once a year with a dedicated cohort of makers working through the programme together.
+Select workshops from the Next Generation and Emerging Maker strands will also be open to the wider maker community to attend.
 The Established Maker strand will be a rolling programme suitable for makers, with four-plus years in business, allowing them tailored 1:1 support and advice.
 Plus, the Resources area in our Maker Community will be updated with more advice available online.

 Compass has been developed together with Elaine Furnivall, a Chartered Occupational Psychologist and Managing Director/Founder of Aviour.
 She has over 20 years’ experience in personal and organisational development, and executive coaching.
 Before Aviour, Elaine was a Consulting Manager for Standard Life where she established their consulting services and managed a team of consultants and psychologists working throughout the UK.
 She has designed and evaluated development programs across different sectors, and regularly facilitates at academic institutions, professional bodies and on accredited courses.
 Elaine says: